Ear Reconstruction After Trauma or Cancer

 Russell H. Griffiths, MD, is a recognized and accomplished ear reconstruction surgeon providing care for those that have experienced trauma or cancer that affects the form and function of their ear.
 Those seeking ear reconstruction after trauma or cancer can contact our practice in Boise, ID, to learn more about their treatment options.

 The patient below lost his ear in a rodeo bull riding accident.
 He sustained associated injuries to his surrounding bone and soft tissues including the superficial temporal artery.
 His ear canal was intact but partially closed by the scar tissue.
 His ear was reconstructed with a two stage technique utilizing a tissue expander and a rib cartilage graft.
-Dr. Griffiths now reconstructs injuries like these in a single stage utilizing an occipitalis artery flap and either a Rib Cartilage or MEDPOR™ framework.
+Dr. Griffiths now reconstructs injuries like these in a single stage utilizing an occipitalis artery flap and either a rib cartilage or MEDPOR® framework.

 Contact Dr. Griffiths Today

 Upon review of your medical records and examination of your ear, Dr. Griffiths can provide a more precise analysis and recommendation for treatment.
-Contact us to begin planning your ear reconstruction after trauma or cancer surgery today.
+Contact us online, or call us directly at (208) 433-1736 to begin planning your ear reconstruction after trauma or cancer surgery.

 “My son is experiencing a happiness and a confidence that I have never seen before.
 You have taken away a big, big hurt...Thank you for making my son happy.”
 Michael, Father of a Former Patient